-Only use G30 when your machine is homed to a repeatable position and the desired G30 position has been stored with G30.1.
+Warning Only use G30 when your machine is homed to a repeatable position and the desired G30 position has been stored with G30.1.

 G30 functions the same as G28 but uses the values stored in parameters 5181-5186 as the X Y Z A B C U V W final point to move to.
-The parameter values are absolute machine coordinates in the native machine units as specified in the ini file.
+The parameter values are absolute machine coordinates in the native machine units as specifed in the ini file.
 All axes defined in the ini file will be moved when a G30 is issued.

-G30 parameters will be used to move the tool when a M6 is programmed if [TOOL_CHANGE_AT_G30]=1 is in the [EMCIO] section of the ini file.
+G30 parameters will be used to move the tool when a M6 is programmed if TOOL\CHANGE\AT\G30=1 is in the [EMCIO] section of the ini file.